LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Destructor
 A destructor, like a constructor, is a special function, too.
-A constructor is invoked at object instantiation, and a destructor is automatically invoked when an object is destroyed.Declaring and Implementing a Destructor
+A constructor is invoked at object instantiation, and a destructor is automatically invoked when an object is destroyed.

+Declaring and Implementing a Destructor
 The destructor looks like a function that takes the name of the class, yet has a tilde (~) preceding it.
-So, class Human would have a destructor that is declared like this: class Human
+So, class Human would have a destructor that is declared like this:

+class Human
 {
 ~Human(); // declaration of a destructor
 };

 This destructor can either be implemented inline in the class or externally outside the class declaration.
-An implementation or definition inside the class looks like this: class Human
+An implementation or definition inside the class looks like this:

+class Human
 {
 public:
   ~Human()
   {
   // destructor code here
   }
 };

-A variant enabling you to define the destructor outside the class’s declaration looks like
+A variant enabling you to define the destructor outside the class’s declaration looks like this: class Human
-this:
-class Human
 {
 public: